PPUC/config-tool/web/modules/contrib/default_content_deploy/README.md

-Even though the DCD module does not necessarily require that the sites have identical site UUID, it is logical that transferring entities from one site to another requires identical configuration of entities (e.g. identical fields in identically named bundles).
+Even though the DCD module does not necessarily require that the sites have identical site UUID, it is logical that transferring entities from one site to another requires identical configuration of entities (e.g., identical fields in identically named bundles).
 That is why we include configuration synchronization to the team workflow.